Music & Dance

 Helen Marlais, pianist

 Dr. Helen Marlais has been recognized literally throughout North America and around the world for her pedagogical expertise and her collaborative performances.
-Her performance schedule includes collaborative concerts throughout the U.S. and in Canada, Australia, Italy, France, England, Germany, Hungary, Turkey, Estonia, Lithuania, Russia, and China.
-She has presented in Arkansas, California, Oregon, Florida, New Jersey, Alabama, Mississippi, Delaware, Texas, Florida, Iowa, Pennsylvania, Alabama, Louisiana, South Carolina, North Carolina, Virginia, Pennsylvania, Connecticut, Vermont, Steinway Hall in New York City, New York state, Michigan, Wisconsin, Iowa, Illinois, Indiana, Missouri, Kansas, Oklahoma, Idaho, Utah, Minnesota, New Hampshire, Massachusetts, Maryland, Ohio, Colorado, Oregon, Washington, New Brunswick, Ontario, Manitoba, Saskatchewan, Alberta, and British Columbia.
-And in the past few years alone she has given 14 international piano teacher presentations: five in Australia (Melbourne, Adelaide, Perth, Brisbane, and Sydney), two in New Zealand (Auckland and Hamilton), and seven in South Korea (Seoul, Busan, and Daegu).
+Her performance schedule includes collaborative concerts throughout the U.S. and in Canada, Jamaica, Australia, Italy, Austria, France, England, Germany, Hungary, Turkey, Estonia, Lithuania, Russia, and China with her husband, virtuoso clarinetist Arthur Campbell.
+She has presented piano teacher workshops in Alabama, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New York, (including Steinway Hall in New York City), North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, District of Columbia (Washington, D.C.), Wisconsin, Wyoming; New Brunswick, Ontario, Manitoba, Saskatchewan, Alberta, and British Columbia, Canada.
+In the past few years alone she has given 16 international piano teacher presentations: five in Australia (Melbourne, Adelaide, Perth, Brisbane, and Sydney), two in New Zealand (Auckland and Hamilton), two in Taiwan (Taipei City, and Taichung City), and seven in South Korea (including Seoul, Busan, and Daegu).

-Helen has recorded on Gasparo, Centaur and Audite record labels with her husband, concert clarinetist Arthur Campbell and their most recent recording, Music for Clarinet and Piano, was nominated for the 2013 International Classical Music Awards, one of the most prestigious distinctions available to classical musicians today.
+Helen has recorded on Audite, Gasparo, and Centaur record labels with Arthur Campbell and their most recent recording, Music for Clarinet and Piano, was nominated for the 2013 International Classical Music Awards, one of the most prestigious distinctions available to classical musicians today.
 The same recording won Record of the Month from Stereo Magazine in 2012.
 Marlais has also recorded numerous educational piano CD’s for Stargrass Records®.
 She has performed with members of the Chicago, Pittsburgh, Minnesota, Grand Rapids, Des Moines, Cedar Rapids, and Beijing National Symphony Orchestras, and has premiered many new works by contemporary composers from the United States, Canada, and Europe.

 Dr. Marlais received the Grand Valley State University Distinguished Contribution in a Discipline Award, in 2013.